 The Assistant Secretary-General, Office of Programme Planning, Budgets and Accounts, and Controller signed a Memorandum of Understanding with the Administrative Agent of the Peacebuilding Fund which enables UN Secretariat bodies, for the first time with the PBF, to act directly as Implementing Partners for Fund projects.
 In order to provide guidance under the newly-signed MoU, PBF prepared a series of Questions and Answers on the UN Secretariat entities access to PBF Funds.

 Download Questions and Answers on the UN Secretariat entities

-The PBF supports a range of peacebuilding activities that promote gender equality, address women’s needs and empower women.
+Some examples of PBF-supported peacebuilding activities that promote gender equality and empower women:

 - In Liberia, support from the PBF has enabled the establishment of a specialized unit within the Ministry of Justice exclusively dedicated to prosecuting crimes of sexual and gender-based violence (SGBV), as well as the training of judiciary and police on cases-processing and victim support;

 In 2011, to help meet the SG’s 15% target, PBF launched a first Gender Promotion Initiative (GPI), calling for targeted projects on women’s empowerment and gender equality.
 This first GPI allocated US$ 6.1 million to 8 projects (in Guatemala, Guinea, Guinea-Bissau, Nepal, Sierra Leone, South Sudan, Sudan and Uganda), which as of August 2014 are mostly still being implemented.Download Overview of PBF Gender Promotion Initiative 1